pablomr95/quloops/mAART/README.md

 * The Radon cut does not smoothly goes to zero.
 This is sometimes clear from the visamp, where you can see an extra periodicity (wiggle) on each local maxima.
 To solve this issue, increase the FOV of the $n=0$ image by providing a larger value for the variable <em>limits</em> in <em>params.py</em>.
 You can also modify the percentage of points used in <em>npointsfit</em> in <em>visamp_f.py</em>.

 * Producing the lensing bands is taking too long.
 Sometimes, in particular for larger inclination values, computing the contours of the lensing bands and the points within it, takes a long time.
 The calculation can be made faster, but less accurate if you decrease the number of points used to compute the contours, i.e., by decreasing the value of the variable <em>npointsS</em> in <em>params.py</em>.
 It is faster to compute the convex Hull instead of the concave Hull (alpha shape), but then you will have to check that your are not missing points (having extra points is not an issue with the analytical formulae, as the results are masked out).
 If using the convex is okay, then you can also change the function <em>in_hull</em> in <em>lb_f.py</em> to use <em>hull.find_simplex</em> instead of <em>contains_points</em>.

+## References ##

+[1] Cardenas-Avendano, A., Lupsasca, A. & Zhu, H. Adaptive Analytical Ray Tracing of Black Hole Photon Rings.
+Physical Review D, 107, 043030, 2023. [arXiv:2211.07469](https://arxiv.org/abs/2211.07469)

+[2] Gralla, S. E., & Lupsasca, A. (2020).
+Lensing by Kerr black holes.
+Physical Review D, 101, 044031.

+[3] Gralla, S. E., & Lupsasca, A. (2020).
+Null geodesics of the Kerr exterior.
+Physical Review D, 101, 044032.

+[4] Gralla, S. E., Lupsasca, A., & Marrone, D. P. (2020).
+The shape of the black hole photon ring: A precise test of strong-field general relativity.
+Physical Review D, 102, 124004.

 ## MIT License